Photocopying & Making Enlarged Copies

 By: Carmen Willings

-When you need to enlarge maps, charts and diagrams, it is critical to have good contrast.
+When you need to copy maps, charts and diagrams, it is critical to have good contrast.
 If colored materials turn to shades of gray, it can be difficult if not impossible to distinguish the different areas and sections.

 Tips for Making Good Quality Photocopies or Scans